lmc-eu/matej-client-php/UPGRADE-4.0.md

 This guide will help you upgrade your codebase.

 ## Sorting renamed to ItemSorting
 Class `Sorting` was renamed to `ItemSorting`.
-All its methods and behaviour remained the same.
+All its methods and behavior remained the same.

 #### Before
 ```php